mantidproject/mantid/dev-docs/source/MVPTutorial/Matplotlib.rst

 The fourth line imports Matplotlib and the last line allows it to interface with the GUI.

-The main class is shown below and contains methods for adding data to the plot and creating an empty plot (no data).
+The PlotView class is shown below and contains methods for adding data to the plot and creating an empty plot (no data).

 .. code-block:: python

-    class PlotView(QtGui.QWidget):
+    class PlotView(QtWidgets.QWidget):
         def __init__(self, parent=None):
             super(PlotView, self).__init__(parent)

             self.figure = plt.figure()
-            grid = QtGui.QVBoxLayout(self)
+            grid = QtWidgets.QVBoxLayout(self)
             self.draw()
             self.canvas = self.getWidget()
             grid.addWidget(self.canvas)